 The spokesperson, Ryan McKeel, said the company is unable to predict what actions the federal government will take.
 "However, we are continuing to discuss with them the growing body of evidence for remdesivir as a potential treatment for COVID-19, with the goal of making remdesivir more widely available to patients in urgent need of treatment."
 Meanwhile, after the announcement by Fauci, Gilead shares fly into the stock market.

 Remdesivir has never been approved as a treatment for any disease.
-It was developed to combat Ebola, but the results of a clinical trial in Africa were also disappointing.
+It was developed to combat Ebola, but results from a clinical trial in Africa have also been disappointing.

 Expectations have been fueled by anecdotal reports of Covid-19 patients taking Remdesivir and reportedly recovering.
 Two of these reports were published in the prestigious New England Journal of Medicine, giving credibility to what the researchers later claimed as uncertain results.